venkateshk111/n8n-installation/README.md

 ### Automated Scripts (Recommended)

-The easiest way to install n8n is using our automated scripts:
+The easiest way to install n8n is using our automated scripts.
+These scripts handle everything automatically:

-#### Windows
+#### Windows Installation

 1. **Open PowerShell as Administrator**